salient-labs/toolkit/README.md

 composer require lkrms/util
 ```

+## Documentation

+[API documentation][api-docs] for `lkrms/util` is available online.

+> Courtesy of GitHub Pages and [this workflow][phpdoc-workflow], the online
+> documentation is updated after every commit to the `main` branch.

+To generate your own API documentation, run [phpDocumentor][phpdoc] in the root
+directory of this repository, then open `build/api/index.html`.

 ## Using the CLI utility

 `lkrms/util` includes code generators and other command-line tools you can use